InfScene-SR: Seamless Super-Resolution of Arbitrarily Large Remote-Sensing Scenes via Variance-Preserving Joint

-\paragraph{Iceplant Segmentation Training} For the downstream semantic segmentation task, we employ a U-Net architecture with a ResNet152 backbone.
+For the downstream semantic segmentation task, we employ a U-Net architecture with a ResNet152 backbone.
 The model is trained for 100 epochs with a batch size of 64.
 We use the AdamW optimizer with an initial learning rate of $0.01$ and an ExponentialLR scheduler ($\gamma=0.97$).
-The training dataset consists of 4,913 patches of size $128 \times 128$, extracted from 2022 NAIP imagery with a stride of 32 pixels.